 Computer Science Academics

 The Department of Computer Science is housed in the L3Harris Engineering Center (HEC) on UCF’s main campus in Orlando.
 The department has shown excellence in research, innovation and teaching.
-The university ranks 20th in the nation under U.S. News and World Report’s list of “Most Innovative Schools.”
-The department ranks in the top 50 nationwide for publishing in the most selective Computer Science conferences, with a rank of 6th in computer vision, 13th in visualization and 25th in Human-Computer Interaction.
+The university ranks 15th in the nation under U.S. News and World Report’s list of “Most Innovative University in the Nation.”

 The department is home to UCF’s Championship Programming and nationally ranked Cyber Defense Teams.
 The Programming Team has finished first place in 8 of the last 10 years at the ACM Southeast Regional Programming Contest and placed top 20 at the ACM International Collegiate Programming Contest (ICPC) World Finals three times in the last four years, finishing as the top team in the United States twice in the last four years.
 The Cyber Defense Team has placed first or second nationally in 5 of the last 6 years.
 The majority of students from both teams get offers from the most selective companies in the United States.